almostearthling/when-command-docs/manpage.rst

 * begin with either a letter or a number
 * contain only letters, numbers, underscores or dashes (no spaces)

 and are case sensitive.
-A *Task* consists of a command, which will be run in the default shell, along with an environment and some hints on how to consider it successful or not. *Tasks* correspond to a single command line each: this means that they can consist of several shell commands each, as long as they can fit on a single shell line -- for instance using shell separators (such as semicolons, ``;``) or other conjunctions or disjunctions.
-A *Condition* consists of an inherent *test* or associated *event*, a set of *Tasks* and instructions on how tasks have to be run in case the test succeeds or the event occurs.
+A *Task* consists of a command, which will run in the default shell, along with an environment and some hints on how to consider it successful or not. *Tasks* correspond to a single command line each: this means that they can consist of several shell commands each, as long as they can fit on a single shell line -- for instance using shell separators (such as semicolons, ``;``) or other conjunctions or disjunctions.
+A *Condition* consists of an inherent *test* or associated *event*, a set of *Tasks* and instructions on how tasks should run in case the test succeeds or the event occurs.
 There is no concept of *failure* in conditions: a condition can either occur or not.